 Passive Monitoring Service

 - dosiWEB, our web platform, lets you manage all your dosimetry needs.
-Nonetheless paper forms are still available to submit any service change request.
+Nonetheless paper forms are still available to submit any service change request

-dosiCHECK – optimized monitoring service flow
+dosiCHECK – optimized monitoring service cycle

 dosiBADGE: the whole body dosimeter